Dumbbell Shoulder Fly: How to Do and Muscles Worked

 4. Pause briefly at the top, feeling the contraction in your lateral deltoids.

-5. Now lower the dumbbells in a controlled manner back to the starting position.
+5. Lower the dumbbells back to their starting position.

 Standing Dumbbell Rear Delt Fly

-The bent-over dumbbell reverse fly, also known as the bent-over rear delt fly, is a great exercise to assist you in building a complete set of shoulders.
+The bent-over dumbbell reverse fly, also known as the bent-over rear delt fly, is a great exercise for building a complete set of shoulders.

 Many lifters utilize the bent-over dumbbell reverse fly to target the rear delts, an often lagging muscle for many lifters alike.

-Strengthening the rear delts by using the bent over rear delt fly can lead to improved posture and a greater level of strength on other lifts.
-You should add this exercise to your shoulder fly workout regime.
+Strengthening the rear delts with the bent-over rear delt fly can improve posture and greater strength on other lifts.

 Dumbbell Rear Delt Fly